 The sound of coyotes howling and yipping at night sometimes causes people concern and alarm.
 Some mistakenly believe howling indicates that a group of coyotes has made a kill.
 While coyotes howl for a variety of reasons, it is not likely because they have downed prey.
 Doing so would draw attention and might attract competing coyotes or other predators to their location, which is not something a hungry coyote would want to do.
 Coyotes howl and yip primarily to communicate with each other and establish territory.
 They may bark when they are defending a den or a kill.

 People typically overestimate the number of coyotes they hear.
 Researchers with the Caesar Kieberg Wildlife Research Institute at Texas A&M University played recordings of 1-4 coyotes howling and yip-yapping and asked people to estimate how many individuals they thought they heard.
-Listeners consistently overestimated the number of coyotes by nearly two-fold.* So, if you hear a group of vocal coyotes, you may imagine that there is a large pack of 10 to 12 coyotes in the vicinity.
+Listeners consistently overestimated the number of coyotes by nearly two-fold*.
 Group size in most areas is five to six adults in addition to pups born that year.
 Groups in urban areas tend to be smaller.